 Irony and Imagination: Romantic Revolutions in Literature, Music, Art, and Thought|

-Thomas Mann claimed that romanticism was "the most revolutionary and the most radical movement of the German spirit."
-While the term romanticism is notoriously difficult to pin down, this course will provide an interdisciplinary introduction to romantic literature, painting, music, and thought.
-Additionally, we will examine some of the social institutions that shaped the romantic revolution in Germany: the university, the museum, the insane asylum, and the urban literary salon.
-The course will begin with a short exploration of the most important predecessors of romanticism in Germany, Jean-Jacques Rousseau and Johann Gottfried Herder.
-Through close readings of literature and (what we today call) theory, as well as encounters with painting and music, we will seek to go beyond the stereotype of romanticism as a cult of irrational, emotional subjectivity by focusing on the following romantic themes: the idea of irony as the art of thinking in contradictions and fragments, always delaying fulfillment; the aestheticization of philosophy; the definition of diversity as a progressive, universal mixing and melting together of all areas of artistic and scientific expression and knowledge; the discovery of the marginal, fantastic, surreal, and eccentric; the ideal of communal thinking ("symphilosophy") and creating ("sympoetry"); the invention of a German national self based on the rediscovery of medieval legends and folk stories; the figuration of unfulfillable longing in poetry and song.
+Thomas Mann claimed that Romanticism was "the most revolutionary and the most radical movement of the German spirit."
+While the term Romanticism is notoriously difficult to pin down, this course will provide an interdisciplinary introduction to Romantic literature, painting, music, and thought.
+Additionally, we will examine some of the social institutions that shaped the Romantic revolution in Germany: the university, the museum, the insane asylum, and the urban literary salon.
+The course will begin with a short exploration of the most important predecessors of Romanticism in Germany, Jean-Jacques Rousseau and Johann Gottfried Herder.
+Through close readings of literature and (what we today call) theory, as well as encounters with painting and music, we will seek to go beyond the stereotype of Romanticism as a cult of irrational, emotional subjectivity by focusing on the following Romantic themes: the idea of irony as the art of thinking in contradictions and fragments, always delaying fulfillment; the aestheticization of philosophy; the definition of diversity as a progressive, universal mixing and melting together of all areas of artistic and scientific expression and knowledge; the discovery of the marginal, fantastic, surreal, and eccentric; the ideal of communal thinking ("symphilosophy") and creating ("sympoetry"); the invention of a German national self based on the rediscovery of medieval legends and folk stories; and the figuration of unfulfillable longing in poetry and song.
 All readings are in English.
 Students have the option of reading some or all texts in German.

 ||Gen Ed Area Dept: